George Vasilakos: Last Unicorn Games

-In 1999, Last Unicorn Games offered Vasilakos the position of art director, so he moved to California to work in their office, while still remaining president of Eden Studios.
+In 1999, Last Unicorn Games offered Vasilakos the position of art director, so he moved to California to work in their office, while remaining president of Eden Studios.
 Vasilakos retained the position of art director when Last Unicorn was bought by Wizards of the Coast in 2000, and then bought by Decipher, Inc. in 2001.

 During this time, Vasilakos and Christopher Shy entered the zombie role-playing market, creating All Flesh Must Be Eaten in 2000.
-At Decipher, Vasilakos worked on the Star Trek and Lord of the Rings RPGs.
-Vasilakos directed all the graphics work on the Buffy the Vampire Slayer, Angel, and Army of Darkness roleplaying game lines for Eden Studios.
+At Decipher, Vasilakos worked on the Star Trek Roleplaying Game and The Lord of the Rings Roleplaying Game.
+Vasilakos directed all the graphics work on the Buffy the Vampire Slayer Roleplaying Game, Angel Roleplaying Game, and Army of Darkness Roleplaying Game lines for Eden Studios.

 In 2003, Vasilakos opened another game store in Albany, New York called Zombie Planet.
 Vasilakos used edenstudios.net as a website for Zombie Planet, to sell adventure games.
 Zombie Planet briefly had its own website in the early 2020s.
 Vasilakos offered curbside service during the COVID-19 pandemic because customers could not enter the Zombie Planet store.

 In 2012, Vasilakos appeared on a gaming panel at Gencon discussing "Zombies in Gaming".
 In 2016, he helped graphic artist Francis Hogan develop the kid-friendly RPG Adventure Maximus.
 Vasilakos was the inspiration behind the Abduction and Knights of the Dinner Table: HACK! card games.

 Personal life

-Vasilakos lives in Loudonville, New York with his wife and two sons, Theo and Dimitri and daughter Sophia.
+Vasilakos lives in Loudonville, New York with his wife and two sons, Theo and Dimitri, and daughter Sophia.